Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: The Vector Scotogenic Model

-At this point, it is important to emphasize that, since there are no dedicated searches by LEP-II for a new charged vector boson, the ATLAS experiment with the current luminosity achieved in UPCs of lead ions, can complement the mass constraints suggested by LEP-II by exploring favorable regions of the Vector Scotogenic Model parameter space for the observation of new physics signals.
-Therefore, in the next section we present the details of the analysis of the production of new charged vector bosons and their subsequent decay into dimuon+MET in the ATLAS experiment.
+Therefore, given the lack of direct searches for new vector bosons in the $M_{W^{\prime}} < 105$ GeV range, we will demonstrate that the ATLAS experiment can probe this mass window using ultra-peripheral Pb-Pb collisions at $\sqrt{{s}_{NN}} = 5.02$ TeV.
+Utilizing an integrated luminosity of $\mathcal{L}_{int} = 3.48$ ${nb}^{-1}$, we show that this channel offers sufficient sensitivity to explore favorable regions of the VSM parameter space\footnote{The analysis presented in the first part of this work focuses on the ATLAS experiment.
+However, the methodology used to derive these estimates is equally applicable to the CMS experiment.
+While there are subtle differences between the two experiments, these can be addressed in subsequent studies.}.
+In the next section, we present the details of the analysis of the production of new charged vector bosons and their subsequent decay into dimuon+MET at the ATLAS experiment.